-Apple, ajoblanco and sardines
+Apple, ajoblanco (almond and garlic cold soup) and sardines

 Remove the heads from the sardines and place in iced water for 20 minutes.
 Drain then fillet.
 Just before serving cut into very small dice to make a tartar.